kaizdev/postcode-api/README.md

 -   MVP:
     -   An API that allows clients to retrieve the suburb information by postcode
     -   An API that allows clients to retrieve postcode given a suburb name
-    -   Secured APID to add new suburb and postcode combinations
+    -   Secured API to add new suburb and postcode combinations
     -   Database
     -   Tests for controller and service layers
 -   Stack used: